ish-xyz/ish-ar.io/content/blog/actionable_alerts_on_IT_infrastructures/index.md

 ## Scenario consideration

-In this case the AlertManager-Bot is using the analysis method called "Ad Hoc Checklist Method" and taking some actions with the supervision of Engineer-Y.
+In this case, the AlertManager-Bot is using the analysis method called "Ad Hoc Checklist Method" and taking some actions with the supervision of Engineer-Y.

-A situation like that actually helped Engineer-Y to have a faster resolution and Engineer-Y didn't even need to open the laptop.
+A situation like that helped Engineer-Y to have a faster resolution and Engineer-Y didn't even need to open the laptop.

 I'm pretty sure that right now you're saying/thinking something like: "I wish it will be always so easy", but I truly believe that at least auto-diagnosis can be reached on IT infrastructures and in most of the cases can return an actionable output instead of a plain alert.

 ## Some Pros and Cons

 Pros:
-* A potential correlation between business issues and techical issues could be easier to find out and to solve.
+* A potential correlation between business issues and technical issues could be easier to find out and to solve.
-* Actionable alerts could solve IT infrastructures incidents faster.
+* Actionable alerts could solve IT infrastructure incidents faster.
 * Actionable alerts could potentially solve issues by themselves without any human interactions.
-* Actionable alerts with the help of ML could present more and more accurate diagnosis on IT infrastructures.
+* Actionable alerts with the help of ML could present more and more accurate diagnosis of IT infrastructures.

 Cons:
 * It might take a lot of time to maintain and write all those actionable alerts.